ship-of-the-desert/warmups/week_05/day_04/readme.md

 - if you click on a name it turns red, and the message `I am the mighty _student name here_!
 How dare you touch me!!?` is displayed under it
 - if you right click on a name it turns purple, and the message `Stop.
 Poking.
 Around!!` is displayed under it
 - if you double click a name it turns green, and the message `STOP IT!!!`  is displayed under it

+    - the message `STOP IT!!!` disappears after a second and the name goes back to black

 ```js
  const students = [